Today in History

 1

-Old-Age Pensions Act passes into law
+Old-age Pensions Act becomes law

-1898 Old-Age Pensions Act passes into law
+1898 Old-age Pensions Act becomes law

 A world first, the Act gave a small means-tested pension to destitute older people who were 'of good moral character'; Chinese were specifically excluded.
-It was one of the major achievements of Richard Seddon's Liberal government. more...
+It was one of the major achievements of Richard Seddon's Liberal government.
+Read more...

 Nov